-For under $200, you can get some of the best tablets around, such as the Amazon Fire 7.
-It's a heavy hitter for the price, and in our Fire 7 (2019) review, its sibling is a champion among the best cheap tablets.
+For under $200, you can get some of the best tablets around, such as the 2020 Amazon Fire HD 8 and the Lenovo Smart Tab M10 Plus.
+These are two heavy hitters if you're looking for some of the best cheap tablets on the market.

-But of course, when you're purchasing a cheap tablet, you'll have to make some trade-offs.
+If you'd like to snag one of the best cheap tablets, you'll have to make some trade-offs.
 The question is, which features are you willing to sacrifice?
-We've laid out the pros and cons of the best cheap tablets we've reviewed; this way, you can get an easy-to-digest overview on which affordable tablet is the best for you.
+We've laid out the pros and cons of the best cheap tablets we've reviewed.
+This way, you can get an easy-to-digest overview on which affordable tablet is the best for you.

 If you want a kids-friendly tablet, consider getting the Amazon's Fire HD 8 Kids Edition, which packs a sharper screen, a protective case, free kid-friendly content and a 2-year no questions asked return policy.
 With a bit of trickery, you can even get Google Play on a Fire Tablet (though there are some issues involving security).

 The best cheap tablet is the Lenovo Smart Tab M10 Plus (2020).
 What makes this tablet the best cheap tablet is its vivid, colorful display, wide array of ports and its ability to double as a smart display.
 The Lenovo Smart Tab M10 Plus also ships with a complimentary Lenovo Charging Dock, which you can use, of course, to charge the tablet.
 While it's on the Charging Dock, you can activate Google Assistant Ambient Mode, which essentially transforms your tablet into a smart display.
 You can show off digital photos on your album, it can display notifications, weather and news updates.
 You can control smart-home devices from the Lenovo Smart Tab M10 Plus, too.